broodminder/userguide/docs/en/50_mybroodminder_v5b_devices.md

 !!! info "Important to know about positions"
     Each position has specific behavior and implications:

-    - Brood levels are calculated only for the `Lower Brood` and `Upper Brood` positions.
+    - Brood levels are calculated only for the `Lower Brood` and `Upper Brood` locations.
-    - `Incubator` positions trigger temperature threshold alerts.
+    - `Incubator` triggers temperature threshold alerts.
-    - **Each position can only be occupied by one sensor at a time**.
-If you assign a new sensor to a position already in use, you’ll need to first remove the current one.
+    - **Each location can only be occupied by one sensor at a time**.
+If you assign a new sensor to a location already in use, you’ll need to first remove the current one.
     - **Start dates matter!** If a sensor spent time outside the hive before installation, update its start date accordingly to ensure correct data interpretation.
     - The data shown at the **sensor level** includes all locations it has visited.
 At the **hive level**, only the data recorded while in that hive is shown.